alitoiu/alitoiu.github.io/_projects/2011-Twitter-Sentiment-Analysis-Stock-Market-Prediction.markdown

 The Stock Market is greatly influenced by investor confidence and human emotion.
 This project analyzed 1% of the 250,000,000 million daily tweets for the past 100 days for human emotion in order to predict the stock market performance of various financial symbols.

 <strong>Novelty:</strong> Our novel contributions are to experiment with identifying common pockets of sentiment using K-means clustering machine learning algorithms and drawing correlations to varied financial stocks and futures, as opposed to just a single index.
-There are few publications that accurately predict the stock market based on twitter.
+There are few publications that accurately predict the stock market based on Twitter sentiment analysis.
 Those that claim to do so use questionable methods.

 <strong>Functional Requirement:</strong> Predict whether a stock, index, futures contract, exchange traded fund (ETF), fixed-income security, indicator, or mutual fund will go up or down in a future time-frame (provide an uncertainty along with this prediction)

+<a name="images"></a>

 ## System Design
 {% assign url = "Personal_Projects/Twitter_Stock_Market/Design.png" | prepend: site.dropbox_url %}